 - Date Received - the date the document (or group of documents) was received at MassHealth

 - Document information will stay in the list for 18 months

-- The list contains document information, but not a copy of the actual document(s) itself
+- The list contains document information, but not a copy of the document(s) itself

 You should see one line in the list for each individual document or group of documents mailed or faxed.
 If multiple documents were sent in one fax or mailing, you will not see all of those documents in the list.
 Instead you will only see the name of one of the documents.
 Because of this, it’s a good idea to check the list first for a “Date Received” around the time you think it was sent in, rather than first checking by “Document Category.”

-- Example, if you faxed or mailed four documents together—e.g., a birth certificate, two pay stubs and a copy of a bank statement—you will only see the name of one of those Document Categories in the list.
+- Example, if you faxed or mailed 4 documents together — e.g., a birth certificate, 2 pay stubs and a copy of a bank statement — you will only see the name of 1 of those Document Categories in the list.
 In this example, you may see “Verification”; or you may only see “Income - Earned (EIN)”; or you may only see “Citizenship.”

-For a document to display, it must include a Social Security Number that matches the Social Security Number of the household member that the document is about.
+For a document to display, it must include a Social Security number that matches the Social Security number of the household member the document is about.

-- Example, if a birth certificate for a spouse were mailed or faxed (alone, with no other documents), it must have the Social Security Number for that spouse on that document in order for it to be displayed in the list.
-All mailed or faxed documents need to have the individual’s Social Security Number on it.
+- Example, if a birth certificate for a spouse was mailed or faxed (alone, with no other documents), it must have the Social Security number for that spouse on that document in order for it to be displayed in the list.
+All mailed or faxed documents need to have the individual’s Social Security number on it.